FACT CHECKING YOUR FAMILY TRADITION Intermediate

 IS IT TRUE?
 Using Manuscripts and Family Records for Genealogical Proof Intermediate

 To some, family records – including diaries, letters, and personal photographs – may be seen as having little genealogical value.
 Nothing could be further from the truth!
-Explore how original information can shine new light on undiscovered facts or family relationships.
+Explore how original information from the Oregon trail can shine new light on undiscovered facts or family relationships.